-- 3.1 Committee on Nominations shall include: the Chair; Vice Chair; Secretary, as elected by General Assembly; three persons elected as nominees by each Canadian district; and, three international workers on home assignment appointed by the Board of Directors. - 3.2 Other committees shall include: the Chair; Vice Chair; Secretary, as appointed by the Board of Directors; as far as possible, three persons from each Canadian District; three missionaries on furlough; and three representatives-at-large except for the committees on credentials, agenda and rules which are three-member committees.
+- 3.1 Committee on Nominations shall include: the Chair; Vice Chair; Secretary, as elected by General Assembly; two persons elected as nominees by each Canadian district; and, two international workers on home assignment appointed by the Board of Directors. - 3.2 Other committees shall include: the Chair; Vice Chair; Secretary, as appointed by the Board of Directors; as far as possible, three persons from each Canadian District; three international workers on home assignment; and three representatives-at-large except for the committees on credentials, agenda and rules which are three-member committees.